 “My House Shall Be Called a House of Prayer”

-God’s intention always has been for His house to be a place where people come to pray.
+God’s intention is that His house be a place where people come to pray.
 God said it in Isaiah 56:7.
 Jesus repeated it.
 Nowhere does the Bible say: “My house shall be called a house of music.”
 Nowhere does the Bible say: “My house shall be called a house of preaching.”
 I’m not minimizing the importance of those things; we need to sing and to teach and preach.
 But collectively seeking God in prayer ought always to be a defining characteristic of our meetings and elevated to a place of preeminence in our corporate gatherings.

 We can’t help but see in the Book of Acts that corporate prayer was given the highest priority by church leaders and members.
 When the church came together, they prayer together: